 Fancy Edging

 This one looks a bit like a rib edging.
-You will need to do a front post stitch to make it.
-Please don’t stop reading, in a panic as soon as you read ‘post stitches’!
+You will need to do a front post double crochet stitch to make it.
 Post stitches are used to make raised patterns.
 They are similar to traditional crochet stitches; you just work the stitch around the post of the stitch in the previous row rather than in the top of the stitch.
-The post is the long vertical part of your crochet stitch or the part which gives the stitch its height.
-So where you would normally work into the top two loops of the stitch below, when working a post stitch you work into the ‘post’ or the tall vertical part of the stitch in the previous row.
-It really is easy once you give it a try!

 - Dc in 1st st, Fpdc in next.
 Continue around the border.